sparkflows/sparkflows-docs/docs/commands/linux.rst

 find . -name *ones*

-summary of the memory usage
+Summary of the memory usage
 -------------------------

 free -h

-searches for lines which contain a search pattern
+Search for lines which contain a search pattern
 ------------------------------

 grep train *.txt